Public Forum Debate:

 Where PrepSync fits

 PrepSync helps students search, filter, and pull clean evidence quickly — then organize it into round-ready prep.
-That means less time grinding through links and more time building strategy, blocks, and collapse.
+Less time grinding through links, more time building strategy, blocks, and collapse.

 How do PF rounds get decided?